Rollo and the Spirit of the Woods

 Rollo and the Spirit of the Woods (also titled Rolli, Rölli ja metsänhenki) is a 2001 Finnish fantasy film directed by Olli Saarela.
 It is the second film based on the television series Rölli, the first being Rölli – hirmuisia kertomuksia (1991).

+A PC game of the same name based on the film was released in 2002.

 Plot

 Hairy and rowdy trolls called rolleys sail to a land inhabited by more peace-loving elves.
 When the rolleys arrive to the elf village, they scare the elves away and settle down in the village.
 One of the elves, Milli, a brave elf girl, returns to the village to make a peace with the rolleys.
 The rolleys do not warm to Milli's peace proposal, but she becomes friends with a rolley called Rölli.
 It becomes their mission to solve the conflict between the elves and the rolleys.